on this page

 If you don’t meet your requirements, demerits and financial penalties may apply.

-You have different requirements if you’re any of these:
+You have different requirements if you’re:

 - JobSeeker Payment